timescale/docs/getting-started/run-queries-from-console.md

   database connection type such as PostgreSQL, and the schema.
 * **Sample data**: to give the LLM more context so you have better SQL suggestions, enable sample data sharing in the SQL assistant preferences.
-* **Telemetry**: To improve SQL Assistant, $COMPANY collects telemetry and usage data, including prompts, responses, and query metadata.
+* **Telemetry**: to improve SQL Assistant, $COMPANY collects telemetry and usage data, including prompts, responses, and query metadata.